Null53c/exrs/README.md

 # exrs
-Exercises for learning Reverse Engineering and Exploitation.
+Exercises for learning Reverse Engineering and Exploitation, originally cloned from https://github.com/wapiflapi/exrs, with the addition of reversed source code in c and solutions.

+## -- Original Readme --

 All binaries for these challenges are ELF 64-bit LSB executable, x86-64.